StephenTaylor1998/IMP-SNN/README.md

-# Rethinking the Dynamics of Spiking Neural Networks
+# Rethinking the Membrane Dynamics and Optimization Objectives of Spiking Neural Networks

-This repository is the official implementation of [Rethinking the Dynamics of Spiking Neural Networks].
+This repository is the official implementation of [Rethinking the Membrane Dynamics and Optimization Objectives of Spiking Neural Networks].

 ## Requirements